nearai/aitp/website/docs/capabilities/aitp-04-transactions/schema-reference.md

-# AITP-04: Payments Schema Reference
+# AITP-04: Transactions Schema Reference

-* Spec Status: Draft
+* **Version**: 1.0.0
-* Implementation Status: Live on NEAR AI
+* **Spec Status**: Draft

 :::note Auto-generated Documentation
-This documentation was auto-generated from the schema and examples by an AI model.
+Parts of this documentation were auto-generated from the schema and example messages by an AI model.
 :::

 ## Schema URL